-Almost 18 months ago, we climbed Kilimanjaro with a group of friends.
-It was a once in a lifetime sensation for all of us, and even a bit more special for our couple of friends who got engaged up there.
+When we climbed Kilimanjaro, it was a once in a lifetime sensation for all of us, and even a bit more special for our couple of friends who got engaged up there.
 What is the link between Kilimanjaro and Mexico?
 Well, they organised their wedding near Cancun, which signed us up for amazing Yucatan Peninsula holidays!
 You’ll find here all the details of our two-week Yucatan Itinerary.

 Mexico, and most especially the Cancun area, had never been on my list of dream destinations.
 I only linked it to American Spring Break and crowded Chichen Itza.
 Wow, I was wrong!

 While organising the trip, I was overwhelmed by the number of great places to check out during our Yucatan Peninsula holidays.

 We had two weeks off, and we would have needed a month to do all we were interested in just in the Yucatan Peninsula.
 Hard choices had to be made!